Why sales and communication should speak the same language? Discover what a communication funnel is and start building

 What is a sales funnel?

 At the very start, I’ll provide you with the definition of a sales funnel:

 “The Sales Funnel or Conversion Funnel is the process that allows you to define the journey a Buyer Persona must travel from the first visit to your website until completing the sales process and becoming your customer.”Sales Funnel: Everything You Need to Know, Genwords.com

 Although there are many definitions, I chose this one since it contains the three essential elements that help us understand the nature of a sales funnel:

-- Process – It’s a living organism, which changes and evolves.
-As a company’s goals change, the sales funnel changes, too.
+- Process – It’s very much like a living organism, which changes and evolves.
+As the goals of a company change, the sales funnel changes, too.

 - Journey – The journey from the first to the last phase of a sales funnel involves a particular transformation.
-For example, a visitor may start the process looking for information and finish it buying the product.
+For example, a visitor may start the process by looking for information and finish it by buying the product.

 - Sale – Finally, the sales funnel ends when it meets its purpose.
 In most cases, the goal is selling.

 A sales funnel turns a VISITOR into a CUSTOMER.

 What is a communication funnel?

-When it comes to communication, we’re used to speaking about a communication strategy rather than a communication funnel.
+When it comes to communication, we’re more used to speaking about a communication strategy rather than about a communication funnel.

 One of the reasons for this situation is that it’s incomparably less challenging to define the first term than the second one.

-But despite lacking a precise definition, the three elements mentioned above characterise the communication funnel:
+But despite lacking a precise definition, the three above-mentioned elements characterise a communication funnel as well:

 - Process – Just like a sales funnel, a communication funnel is a living organism, too.
-When a brand decides to modify its voice, vary the tone or remake the style guide, communication changes.
+When a brand decides to modify its voice, vary the tone or remake its style guide, communication changes.

 - Journey – The journey from the first to the last phase of a communication funnel also involves a particular transformation.
 For instance, a reader may enter the funnel looking for a piece of information and exit it feeling identified with the brand values.